Sustainability Report 2022

 We resolutely pursue an investment strategy that facilitates our sustainable innovations and efficiency improvements.
 The site transformation at the Zug production location (under the direction of the Tech Cluster Zug), the associated vertical factory and the new refrigerator plant in Sulgen all bear witness to our strong commitment to Switzerland as an economic and production location.

 The four chapters entitled “Products and services for a sustainable society”, “Healthy and dedicated employees”, “Environmental and climate protection” and “Entrepreneurship fostering sustainable prosperity” describe the key management approaches of the V-ZUG Group's three production sites.
-They are: V-ZUG Ltd headquartered in Zug, V-ZUG Cooling Technology Ltd headquartered in Arbon (from 2022 in Sulgen) and the overseas subsidiary V-ZUG (Changzhou) Special Components Co.
+They are: V-ZUG Ltd headquartered in Zug, V-ZUG Cooling Technology Ltd headquartered in Sulgen and the overseas subsidiary V-ZUG (Changzhou) Special Components Co.
 Ltd, located west of Shanghai.

 This report has been prepared in accordance with the GRI Standards (Core option).
 The key figures, activities and impacts included in the report are selected on the basis of the materiality matrix, an analysis drawn up using the Sustainable Development Goals and a series of interviews conducted with V-ZUG managers and experts between December 2021 and February 2022.

 We are publishing this report for the tenth time because we believe that it is an important prerequisite for the continuous and systematic dialogue with our stakeholder groups.
 Our aim is to present our progress and challenges plainly, transparently and in a way that allows the information to be evaluated.

 The full report can be downloaded as a PDF.
 Questions and feedback can be sent to Marcel Niederberger, Head of Sustainability at V-ZUG, by e-mail.